-Spruce up your front porch with fresh flower pots of primroses and maybe a new welcome mat!
+Spruce up your front porch with fresh flower pots of annuals like Primroses and Violas, and evergreen perennials such as Heucheras and Hellebores!

 Keep bird feeders clean and fill regularly.

-- Hang another hummingbird feeder; keep it no more than 3 feet away from another hummingbird feeder to reduce male domination.
-Fill with nectar (1 part sugar, 4 parts water; heat until sugar dissolves).
-Store extra in the refrigerator for up to 2 weeks.
+- Hang an additional hummingbird feeder—keep it no more than 3 feet away from your existing hummingbird feeder to reduce male domination.

-- Scatter cut branches from your fresh-cut Christmas tree over herbs, roses, or perennial plantings for added winter protection.
+- Fresh-cut Christmas tree: Scatter cut branches over herbs, roses, or perennial plantings as mulch for added winter protection.

 Look through seed catalogs and notes from last year’s garden to begin planning for this year.

-- Take inventory of your seeds—make a to-buy list.
+- Take inventory of your seeds—make a shopping list and a plan to use existing seed packets.

-- Stop in one of our stores and see which new seeds have arrived!
+- Stop in one of our garden centers and browse through new seed arrivals!

-Keep a supply of frost blankets, burlap, or row covers for last-minute plant protection in case of another cold spell.
+Keep a supply of frost blankets, burlap, or row covers easily accessible for last-minute plant protection in case of a cold spell.
 Landscape staples, clothespins, or binder clips are useful to keep covers in place.

-Inspect gardening tools—clean, sharpen, and oil as needed.
-Replace worn-out blades or rusty springs on Felco pruners; we carry replacements for many models.
+Inspect gardening tools—clean, sharpen, and apply Camellia Oil to condition blades and prevent rust.
+Replace worn-out blades or rusty springs on Felco pruners; replacement parts are available at our Garden Centers.

-Replace sad poinsettias with new houseplants.
-Try a ZZ Plant, Peace Lily, Aloe, or Snake Plant.
+Replace poinsettias with new houseplants—try a ZZ Plant, Peace Lily, Dracena, or Snake Plant.

-Tidy up houseplants: dust leaves, wipe down pots, replace old dirty drainage saucers, and top-dress houseplants with a thin layer of potting soil and/or worm castings.
+Tidy up houseplants: Dust leaves, rotate plants, wipe down pots, replace old dirty drainage saucers, and top-dress plants with a thin layer of fresh potting soil and/or worm castings.

-When the flowers on your Christmas Cactus fade, pinch off blooms and begin a 5-week dormant period—don’t water or fertilize during that time.
-Around the second week of February, resume biweekly feedings; another round of flowers should arrive in mid-March.
+Force Christmas Cactus to rebloom: When flowers fade, pinch off blooms and begin a 5-week dormant period—don’t water or fertilize during that time.
+Around the second week of February, resume biweekly feedings and watering; another round of flowers should arrive in mid-March!

-To chase away the winter blues, take a walk and/or explore local public gardens for inspiration (call ahead or check websites for schedule specifics):
+Get some fresh air!
+To chase away the winter blues, take a walk or visit local public gardens for inspiration.
+Portland-area gardens have a lot to offer, even in their quiet months.
+Call ahead or check websites for open hours and admission guidelines:

 - Bishop’s Close at Elk Rock